Adidas sues Skechers, claiming 'Springblade' shoe knockoff

 Last September, Adidas accused Skechers of illegally copying the design for its classic white Stan Smith tennis shoes.
 Adidas won a preliminary injunction in February, and a jury trial is scheduled for May 2017, court records show.

-Another athletic footwear giant, Nike Inc, persuaded the U.S. Supreme Court in 2013 to end a smaller rival's effort to void its trademark for the popular Air Force 1 sneakers.
+Another athletic footwear giant, Nike Inc (NKE.N), persuaded the U.S. Supreme Court in 2013 to end a smaller rival's effort to void its trademark for the popular Air Force 1 sneakers.

 The case is Adidas America Inc et al v Skechers USA Inc, U.S. District Court, District of Oregon, No. 16-01400.